sheiny/Clustering/README.md

 There are few examples of how to run in test folder.

-Just add a link for input_files folder in your binary executable.

-To the run_tests binary you must provide a tag for example [gpu], [sequential] or [parallel].
+To the run_tests binary you must provide a tag for example [sequential].